teiid/teiid/README.md

 you can find the deployment artifacts in the "teiid/build/target" directory once the build is completed.

+## Travis Builds

+Teiid includes a travis build config.
+By default it performs only an "install" on every commit.
+It allows for a cron based build to be configured as well for deploying snapshots.
+The snapshot build requires add the environment variables SONATYPE_USERNAME and SONATYPE_PASSWORD that should set to the user access token values of an authorized sonatype account.

 ## To start Teiid

 Once built you can start up the Wildfly server with Teiid by extracting "build/target/teiid-<version>-wildfly-server.zip" and running: